-- identify and assign roles and responsibilities to manage filtering and monitoring systems - review filtering and monitoring provision at least annually - block harmful and inappropriate content without unreasonably impacting teaching and learning - have effective monitoring strategies in place that meet their safeguarding needs

-The Local Academy Committee and the Trust Board understand their responsibilities for periodically reviewing the effectiveness of these procedures and the standards and will discuss this with IT staff and service providers, discussing what more needs to be done to support schools in meeting this standard.
-This includes an understanding of responsibilities to have an appropriate level of security protection and an understanding of evolving cybercrime technologies and e-security.
+- identify and assign roles and responsibilities to manage filtering and monitoring systems - review filtering and monitoring provision at least annually - block harmful and inappropriate content without unreasonably impacting teaching and learning - have effective monitoring strategies in place that meet their safeguarding needs service providers, discussing what more needs to be done to support schools and colleges in meeting this standard.
+This includes an understanding of responsibilities to have an appropriate level of security protection and an understanding of evolving cyber-crime technologies and e-security.